-Yoga can seem a little daunting for some of us, so our fitness expert has come up with five great poses to strengthen and stretch out your back muscles with two variations.
+With today being World Yoga Day our fitness expert has come up with five great poses to strengthen and stretch out your back muscles.
+A great way to end the week and stretch your way into the weekend!

 Similar to downward facing dog, this pose allows you to lengthen through the neck and spine more and draw the shoulders away from the ears, activating more of the upper back muscles.